buildsi/build-abi-containers/README.md

  - provide base containers with tools to test abi.
  - For some number of packages, define libraries and binaries within to build and test.
- - Build a testing container on top of a base container, with an [autamus](https://autamus.io) package added via multistage build.
+ - Build a testing container on top of a base container, with an [autamus](https://autamus.io) package added via multi-stage build.
 We might change this to use a spack build cache instead, but right now I'm testing with autamus containers.
  - Run the entrypoint of the container with a local volume to run tests and generate output.

 ## Organization

  - [docker](docker): includes `Dockerfile`s, one per testing base, that will be deployed to [quay.io/buildsi](https://quay.io/organization/buildsi).
  - [tests](tests): includes yaml config files that are matched to a spack package to test (or more generally an autamus container).
-The configs are validate when loaded.
+The configs are validated when loaded.
- - [testers](testers): is an folder of tester subdirectories, which should be named for the tester (e.g., libabigail).
+ - [testers](testers): is a folder of tester subdirectories, which should be named for the tester (e.g., libabigail).
 No other files should be put in this folder root.
  - [templates](templates): includes both container build templates, and tester runtime templates.
 The container build templates.

 ## Usage